 Abdulredha MAA, AL khaddar RAFID, Jordan DAVID, Hashim KHALID.
 The development of a waste management system in Kerbala during major pilgrimage events: determination of solid waste composition Creative Construction Conference 2017

 Foley SF, Gronenborn D, Andreae MO, Kadereit JW, Esper J, Scholz D, Pöschl U, Jacob DE, Schöne BR, Schreg R, Vött A, Jordan D, Lelieveld J, Weller CG, Alt KW, Gaudzinski-Windheuser S, Bruhn K-C, Tost H, Sirocko F, Crutzen PJ.
 2013.
 The Palaeoanthropocene – The beginnings of anthropogenic environmental change Anthropocene, 3 :83-88 >DOI

 Heinzelmann M, Jordan D, Murer C. 2010.
 Amiternum and the upper Aterno valley: a Sabine-Roman town and its territory Journal of Roman Archaeology, 23 :55-83 >DOI

 Jordan DW.
 2009.
 How effective is geophysical survey?
 A regional review Archaeological Prospection, 16 :77-90 >DOI

-Abdulredha M, Al Khaddar R, Jordan DW, Hashim K. Estimating solid waste generation by hospitality industry during mega festivals: a quantification model based on multiple regression Waste Management,
+Abdulredha M, Al Khaddar R, Jordan DW, Kot P, Abdulridha A, Hashim K. Estimating solid waste generation by hospitality industry during major festivals: a quantification model based on multiple regression Waste Management,

 Davenport P, Poole C, Jordan D. 2007.
 Archaeology in Bath Excavations at the New Royal Baths (the Spa) and Bellott's Hospital 1998-1999